opal1234/Placeholder/README.md

-<header>Temporary Project will be replaced with actual material</header>
+Temporary Project (will be replaced with actual material)